vdbrink/vdbrink.github.io/projects/automate_christmas_decorations.md

 #### Hardware suggestions

-As you could read, there are multiple combinations possible to control battery powered devices.
+As you could read, there are multiple combinations possible to control battery powered devices.\
-It depends on how many devices you want to control at once and how close they are to each other, which is the best combination in your case.
+It really depends on how many devices you want to control at once and how close they are to each other, which is the best combination in your case.

 * {{imgBasket}}[Battery to USB / battery eliminator](../buy/smart_home_best_buy_tips#battery-eliminators) They are available for AA and AAA batteries and with multiple "dummy" batteries.
+Those extra dummy batteries are only needed to make contact between the ends of the battery holder.
+You can also use a electronic wire to connect the ends.

    <a href="../buy/smart_home_best_buy_tips#battery-eliminators" target="_blank">
         <img src="images_christmas_decorations/battery_eliminator.webp" width="300px" alt="battery eliminator" class="buy-link"/>